beet-software/dorm/docs/docs/01-start-here/01-quickstart.md

 dORM is a Dart ORM that turns annotated Dart classes into generated model and repository APIs.
 A generated `Dorm` object connects those APIs to a database engine.

-This quickstart uses the BLoC engine from `dorm_bloc_database`.
-It stores data in memory, so the first workflow needs no external database server.
+This quickstart uses the pure Dart memory engine from `dorm_memory_database`.
+It stores data in memory, so the first workflow needs no external database server or Flutter setup.

 ## What this quickstart builds